Nvelu048/coda-global-frontend-hiring-aug-2020/README.md

-# full-stack-app-template
+# Coda Global Front end Hiring Challenge

-Template for bootstrapping full stack app quickly thereby reducing environment up time and focus on app
+Front end hiring challenge for Coda Global conducted by HackerEarth

 ## Overview

-This repo was created in order to reduce environment up time.
-Especially during online Hackathons.
+This hiring challenge is for Chennai and Combatore Location

 ## Tech Stack

 Front End: React \
 Back End: NodeJS & DB of your choice

 ## Features